 *Psychiatric Mental Health Clinical Nurse Specialist Specialty not currently admitting students.

 The Nurse Practitioner is an advanced practice nurse working with populations across the lifespan.
 Based on knowledge gained as a licensed Registered Nurse, the Nurse Practitioner uses an advanced level of study to go beyond the scope of practice of the RN role with a highly developed skill set with complex acute and chronic illnesses.
 Integrating both nursing and medical models the Nurse Practitioner offers access to health care in a wide variety of settings including in-patient and ambulatory sites.

 The Family Nurse Practitioner is an advanced practice registered nurse who delivers health care to individuals of all ages and their families throughout the lifespan.
 Family Nurse Practitioners serve as primary health care providers in a variety of settings.
 The Family Nurse Practitioner operates independent and collaborative practices in caring for patients and their families in the community.
-This includes skills in health assessment, diagnosis, health promotion, disease prevention, and management of common acute and chronic illnessess.
-Upon completion of course work, the student will be eligible for the ANCC credentialing exam and California NP Certification.
+This includes skills in health assessment, diagnosis, health promotion, disease prevention, and management of common acute and chronic illnesses.
+Upon completion of course work, the student will be eligible for the ANCC Family Nurse Practitioner Credential Exam and California NP Certification.